utkarshvyas70/Wall_Calendar/README.md

 ![Architecture Sketch](./public/Assets/architecture-sketch.png)

 By isolating the business logic into custom hooks (`useCalendar` and `useNotes`), the main UI component remains purely declarative and focused on rendering the CSS animations.
+## How to run locally
+1. Install Dependencies
+Bash
+npm install
+# or
+yarn install
+2. Verify Assets
+Ensure your local month images are placed in the following directory: public/Assets/
+Required files: January.png, February.png, ..., December.png.

+3. Run the Development Server
+Bash
+npm run dev
+Open http://localhost:3000 in your browser to see the result.